How to make Traditional Easter Biscuits

 Follow the instructions in the video, or click the link for the online recipe.

-Stevia was a great addition too, reducing the need for the usual amount of sugar, whilst preserving taste, and as a natural sweetener it’s so much better for the kids than the chemical alternatives found in processed, shop-bought products.
+I loved the addition of Stevia to these bakes, reducing the need for the usual amount of sugar, whilst preserving taste.
+As a natural sweetener it’s so much better for the kids than the chemical alternatives found in processed, shop-bought products.

 The biscuits took around 10 minutes to make, and another 10 to bake – quick and simple.
 So there’s your Good Friday baking activity sorted.
 You’re welcome.